krugerk/beeminder-apidocs/source/index.html.md

 # Goal Resource {#goal}

-A Goal object includes the everything about a specific goal for a specific user, including the target value and date, the steepness of the yellow brick road, the graph image, and various settings for the goal.
+A Goal object includes everything about a specific goal for a specific user, including the target value and date, the steepness of the yellow brick road, the graph image, and various settings for the goal.

 ### Attributes

 * `slug` (string): The final part of the URL of the goal, used as an identifier.
 E.g, if user "alice" has a goal at beeminder.com/alice/weight then the goal's slug is "weight".
 * `updated_at` (number): [Unix timestamp](http://en.wikipedia.org/wiki/Unix_time ) of the last time this goal was updated.
-* `burner` (string): One of `frontburner`, `backburner`.
-Indicates whether the goal is on the "frontburner" for the user in their gallery or whether the goal has been relegated to the "backburner" (below the fold on the web interface).
 * `title` (string): The title that the user specified for the goal.
 E.g., "Weight Loss".
+* `fineprint` (string): The user-provided description of what exactly they are committing to.
 * `yaxis` (string): The label for the y-axis of the graph.
 E.g., "Cumulative total hours".
 * `goaldate` (number): Unix timestamp (in seconds) of the goal date.
 * `goalval` (number): Goal value -- the number the yellow brick road will eventually reach.
 E.g., 70 kilograms.
 * `rate` (number): The slope of the (final section of the) yellow brick road.
 * `graph_url` (string): URL for the goal's graph image.
-E.g., "http&#58;//static.beeminder.com/alice/weight.png".
+E.g., "http://static.beeminder.com/alice/weight.png".
 * `thumb_url` (string): URL for the goal's graph thumbnail image.
-E.g., "http&#58;//static.beeminder.com/alice/weight-thumb.png".
+E.g., "http://static.beeminder.com/alice/weight-thumb.png".
 * `autodata` (string): The name of automatic data source, if this goal has one.
 Will be null for manual goals.
 * `goal_type` (string): One of the following symbols:
  - `hustler`: Do More